 Some of the upper pit walls have been shotcreted and in those areas, planting is not an option.
 In other areas PAF material is exposed on the pit walls.
-No planting or hydroseeding is currently planned on the PAF pit slopes and these will essentially remain bare areas for the foreseeable future although some natural regeneration is less reactive areas will occur.
+No planting or hydroseeding is currently planned on the PAF pit slopes and these will essentially remain bare areas for the foreseeable future although some natural regeneration in less reactive areas will occur.
+Planned cutbacks of PAF areas may allow for hydroseeding in the future.